Start Chat

 Resource and Infrastructure Constraints

-Many NGOs face difficulties in manpower, infrastructure, logistics, and local outreach, especially in rural and remote areas.
+Many NGOs face shortages of skilled staff, infrastructure, transportation, and local resources, especially when working in rural and remote regions.

 Social and Cultural Barriers

-In some regions, organizations must work against deep-rooted social challenges such as gender inequality, disability stigma, low literacy, and resistance to behavioral change.
+In many communities, organizations continue to address deep-rooted social challenges such as gender inequality, disability stigma, low literacy, and resistance to social change.

 Coordination Challenges